bbauska/css-mastering-css/README.md

 #### circle()

 ###### The circle() is a basic shape value that is the part of the CSS shapes mod- ule.
 Basic shapes such as circle() can be used as a value for properties such as shape-outside to control the flow of content (code) around the element and clip-path to clip the element's contents to the basic shape.
-It means that you have text flowing around the element in the shape of a circle, has an image clipped to the shape of a circle. {#the-circle-is-a-basic-shape-value-that-is-the-part-of-the-css-shapes-mod--ule.-basic-shapes-such-as-circle-can-be-used-as-a-value-for-properties-such-as-shape-outside-to-control-the-flow-of-content-code-around-the-element-and-clip-path-to-clip-the-elements-contents-to-the-basic-shape.-it-means-that-you-have-text-flowing-around-the-element-in-the-shape-of-a-circle-has-an-image-clipped-to-the-shape-of-a-circle. .unnumbered}
+It means that you have text flowing around the element in the shape of a circle, has an image clipped to the shape of a circle.

 The syntax of the circle() function is as follows: